wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Hoffman          Expires 17 June 2023                  [Page 2]
+Kumari & Hoffman          Expires 14 July 2023                  [Page 2]

-Internet-Draft               Reserve ALT TLD               December 2022
+Internet-Draft               Reserve ALT TLD                January 2023

+   In this document, ".alt" was chosen for the special-use domain name instead of something like "alt.arpa" so that systems that use the name do not have to worry that a parent of their name would be resolved if the name leaked to the Internet.
+Historically, some systems that want to use non-DNS names wanted the entire name to be not in the DNS, and reserving ".alt" fulfills that use case.

 1.1.
-Requirements Notation

-   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-1.2.
 Terminology

    This document assumes familiarity with DNS terms; please see [RFC8499].
 Terminology that is specific to this document is: